eth-protocol-fellows/protocol-studies/docs/readme.md

 Ethereum Protocol Fellowship Study Group (EPSsg) is an open study program for anyone interested in learning about internals of the protocol.

-Learn more about EPS in its announcement blog.
+Learn more about EPS in its [announcement blog](https://blog.ethereum.org/2024/02/07/epf-study-group).
+Join the community in our [Discord server](https://discord.gg/HnCjCvCN).

 ## Contributing

 Protocol Wiki is a collaborative effort of Ethereum community.
 Take the opportunity to learn in EPS, collect resources and add them to the wiki.

 > ### Start here
 > * Are you a student or an aspiring core developer?
-Start learning about the [Ethereum protocol](/wiki/protocol/overview.md).
+Start learning about the [Ethereum protocol](eps/intro.md).